-- Park the pickups, transit connect, student life van, and IT van in the new chiller plant or transport them to Central's parking garage. - Park all golf carts in the gym, chiller plant, or new aviation building. - Park all campus safety golf carts and the SUVs in the gym or chiller plant.
-Put plywood under SUV wheelbase just inside roll-up door. - Park aviation equipment in the hanger. - Move automotive vehicles and equipment, and marine department vehicles and equipment into their building. - Central will bring the ambulance, bucket truck, TRIO bus, and large high-top work vans for storage in the chiller plant and new Aviation building. - Transport vehicle from Miramar West Center to Central Campus to store in the parking garage. - Park the golf cart at Miramar West in the chiller yard. - Secure all lawn equipment in the grounds shop. - Any vehicles that can fit in the parking garage at Central Campus can be dropped off.
+- Park the pickup, NV200, student life van, and IT van in central campus parking garage. - Park all golf carts in the gym, chiller plant, or new aviation building. - Park all security golf carts and the SUVs in the gym or chiller plant.
+Put plywood under SUV wheelbase just inside roll-up door. - Park aviation equipment in the hanger. - Move automotive vehicles, equipment, and marine department into their building. - Central will bring the ambulance, bucket truck, TRIO bus, and large high-top work vans for storage in the chiller plant, automotive building, and new Aviation building. - Transport vehicle from Miramar west center to central campus to store in the parking garage. - Park the golf cart @ Miramar west in the chiller yard. - Secure all lawn equipment in the grounds shop. - Any vehicles that can fit in the parking garage @central campus can be dropped off.